mrthlinh/Spotify-Playlist-Recommender/README.md

 __How to build Test Set__

+Dataset contains PID from 0 to 999,999 (1 mil playlists), with M unique Tracks

+In order to replicate competition's test set, we remove some playlists from original playlists such that

 - All tracks in the challenge set appear in the MPD
 - All holdout tracks appear in the MPD

-The test set contains 8 difference challenges, each challenge contains 1000 playlists sampled from MPD:
+The test set contains 10 difference challenges, each challenge contains 1000 playlists sampled from MPD:

 1. Predict tracks for a playlist given its title and the first 5 tracks
 2. Predict tracks for a playlist given its title and the first 10 tracks